bbsBayes/bbsBayes2/README.md

 In versions 1.1.0, 1.1.1, and 1.1.2.0, the non-hierarchical variant of the first-difference model included a coding error.
 Estimates of trends and population trajectories from this model in these versions will be biased.

 The error was fixed in version 1.1.2.1.
-I so sorry for this error, please [reach out](https://github.com/AdamCSmithCWS) if you would like more information or assistance in fixing/recovering from this.
+I am so sorry folks, please [reach out](https://github.com/AdamCSmithCWS) if you would like more information or assistance in fixing/recovering from this.

 # bbsBayes2 <img src="man/figures/logo.png" align="right"/>